Anxiety, Stress & Prolonged Grief Program Research | NYU Langone Health

 Optimizing Exercise for the Treatment of Anxiety (principal investigator: Kristin L. Szuhany, PhD)

-Mindfulness Based Stress Reduction and Stress Education Mechanisms in Generalized Anxiety Disorder (principal investigators: Naomi M. Simon, MD, and Mohammed R. Milad, MD)
+Mindfulness Based Stress Reduction and Stress Education Mechanisms in Generalized Anxiety Disorder (principal investigators: Naomi M. Simon, MD and Candace M. Raio, PhD)

 Randomized Placebo-Controlled Trial to Determine the Biological Signature of Cannabidiol as a Treatment for Social Anxiety Disorder (principal investigators: Naomi M. Simon, MD, and Esther Blessing, MD, PhD)